batcole/460_PA1/README.md

-This is Blake and Cole's
+This is Blake and Cole's CS_460 PA1 repository.